top of page

 - Try to take time to notice and challenge your thoughts (Hint: there will be a lot of "what-ifs" and "shoulds"

-If you feel ready to heal from your relationship anxiety/ROCD, you can book an initial consultation with me to see if we would be a good fit or you can just jump right in to booking a counselling session!
+If you want to work through your relationship anxiety/ROCD, you can book an initial consultation with me to see if we would be a good fit.

 Take care of yourself,